 Current rent rates must remain in place for the remainder of the lease term (unless in SA or NT, where rents can be increased every 6 months, regardless of fixed term) - if you then want to increase the rent, you should give your tenant the required notice that you intend to change their rates at the end of their current lease.

-Notice periods can vary from state to state - your LJ Hooker agent can help you with the process in your area.
+Notice periods can vary from state to state - your LJ Hooker property manager can help you with the process in your area.

-Is it mandatory to enlist the services of a real estate agent to manage a rental property?
+Is it mandatory to enlist the services of a property manager to manage a rental property?